nigiord/webpage-giordano/Raw/pages/about.md

 [Silvia de Monte](http://www.biologie.ens.fr/eceem/demonte.html)
 (Ecole Normale Supérieure, FR).

-My skills are diverse as I used to develop mathematical models, collect my own data at the bench, and carry out the analysis.
+I am mostly a Data and Modeling Scientist, but I also happened to spend a substantial amount of time at the bench during my PhD Thesis.
-Feel free to [contact me](./contact.html) if I look like a good fit for your lab!
+Feel free to [contact me](./contact.html) if you think we share common research interests.